sridevopsb80/learn-shell/README.md

 4. Search and replace a word

 ##### Sed is available in two forms
-1. Display the changes on screen (preview only. does not execute the changes).

-sed 'ACTION' FILE
+1. Display the changes on screen (preview only. does not execute the changes): sed 'ACTION' FILE

-3. Edit the file
-sed -i 'ACTION' FILE
+2. Edit the file: sed -i 'ACTION' FILE

 ##### Action Criteria can be picked in two ways.
 1. Line Number based